 Faulkner worked as a writer-in-residence at the Connecticut Hospice, an experience that provided the basis for a nonfiction book, "Something Rich and Strange."
 Twice recipient of the Connecticut Commission on the Arts Award for writing, Faulkner has written fiction, non-fiction, and poetry for publications as diverse as Vanity Fair and Sewanee Review.

-Besides being the interviewer-of-record for over a thousand hours of Writers Institute Archive recordings of WI Visiting Writers, and the host of more than a hundred on-stage interviews, Faulkner is the director and executive producer of films made from the Archive materials.
-He is also the editor of a forthcoming book on William Kennedy.
+Besides being the interviewer-of-record for over a thousand hours of Writers Institute Archive recordings of WI Visiting Writers, and the host of more than a hundred on-stage interviews, Faulkner was the director and executive producer of films made from the Archive materials.
+He was also the editor of a forthcoming book on William Kennedy.

 Faulkner has received Fellowships and Awards from The Newberry Library, The Connecticut Humanities Council, the National Endowment for the Humanities, The Danforth Foundation, and the Society for Values in Higher Education.
 He holds a BA in an interdisciplinary major, The Structure of Human Consciousness, with Honors in Philosophy, from Northwestern University, and an MA-MPhil from Yale University in Modern Studies.

-Faulkner is currently at work on a memoir of his Writers Institute experiences.
+Faulkner was currently at work on a memoir of his Writers Institute experiences.
 He calls it an anti-memoir.